lamontacrook/bootcamp/README.md

 2. We now need to add the Franklin Bot by clicking [here](https://github.com/apps/helix-bot/installations/new)

-In the Repository access settings of the Franklin bot, make sure you select Only select Repositories (not All Repositories).
+In the Repository access settings of the Franklin bot, make sure you select *Only Select Repositories* (not All Repositories).
 Then select your newly created repo, and click Save.

 3. Let's now go to google drive.
 We can also use Sharepoint which will be similar setup.
 In google drive we want to create an new document and name it `index`.